Wangchuansheng123/LFNet/README.md

 # Training and Testing data
 ## 1. Download dataset
 a).
-Download the dataset formhttps://pan.baidu.com/s/1OU0B0tQ6tsbI3oC2J6omDg password：dpkq, and the file is named as 'train.rar. and 'test.rar'.
+Download the dataset form https://pan.baidu.com/s/1OU0B0tQ6tsbI3oC2J6omDg password：dpkq, and the files are named as 'train.rar. and 'test.rar'.